Provocateur Stormy Daniels Takes an Unexpected Turn in the National Spotlight

 In her book, Daniels makes the case that she is a lot more than that one encounter with a reality-TV star.
 But when I ask if she worries she’ll share the fate of Monica Lewinsky, who struggled for decades to escape the shadow of a relationship with a President, the answer is yes.
 “I’d like to be remembered for being a fair and good leader” of her film-production crew, she says.
 “But let’s face it, I’m going to be known as the porn star who slept with Donald Trump.”
 That reputation, she fears, will not only define her; it will likely preclude any other romantic relationship.
 Any future partner would “be teased and tortured relentlessly,” she says.

 It’s a profoundly sad revelation, complicated in part by Daniels’ unflappable resolve.
 She does not regret coming forward, she insists.
 She does not regret “telling the truth.”
 But the fallout has lasted longer than she ever expected.
 When her defamation suit was tossed out, Trump attacked her on Twitter, going after her looks, as he often does with female foes.
 “Great, now I can go after Horseface and her 3rd rate lawyer in the Great State of Texas,” he wrote, referring to her ongoing lawsuit.
+The tweet ignited a cable news frenzy.
 Daniels responded quickly and in kind: “Game on, Tiny.”
 Though powerless in any traditional sense, Daniels is clearly no shrinking violet.
-Label her a whore and she just laughs, impervious to shaming.
+Label her a whore and she just laughs, impervious to that kind of shaming.
 “That’s rich whore,” she counters, thankyouverymuch.

 I ask if the omnipresent Avenatti is using her to build his career and a possible presidential bid.
 “If he runs for President, I’m going to run against him,” she jokes.
 But no, he’s not exploiting her, she insists.
 If anything, it’s the other way around.
 “I’ve paid him all of $20, though he doesn’t like me telling anyone that,” she says, laughing.
 “If he wasn’t already bald, he would be bald by now because of me.”
 (And no, she says, there’s nothing between them.)